shoaibshebi/characters-planets-creation/README.md

 - web application in which you can create the planets
 - you can create the character/characters that lives on the specific planet
+- responsive design for all devices all most
+- cross browser compatability for the UI
+- apollo-client at client side for state managment updating cache realtime
 - SQL database support using Postgreqs, manipulating with knex
 - user authorization with a hardcoded authorizaiton token
-- use of Docker, Docker Compose
+- use of Docker, Docker Compose to run the code on any machine
-- responsive HTML and CSS _without_ media queries
+- use of Knex for Postgres db manipulation & graphql for handling data requests from client side

 ### Built With